-She is a native of Chicago and resides in San Francisco with her daughter Gemma, who has been attending PKS since 2012.
+She is a native of Chicago and resides in San Francisco with her daughter, who has been attending PKS since 2012.
 Karen has been a PKS room parent and a member of the school's marketing committee.

 Before moving to the Bay Area, Katie worked for more than 15 years at the highest levels of politics and government.
 She served as general counsel to the Romney for President campaign in 2012 and has counseled countless other candidates, party committees, corporations, and nonprofits in enforcement and compliance matters.
 She also has significant experience navigating clients through investigations by the Justice Department and congressional committees.

-Katie graduated from Harvard Law School, where she met her husband Mark.
-Their two sons are in their fourth year at PKS.
+Katie received her BA with high honors from George Washington University and her JD from Harvard Law School.
+She and her husband Mark have two sons in their seventh year at PKS.
 Katie is the only member of her family (other than the dog) who does not speak fluent Mandarin, but she endeavors to learn a little more every day.

-Leo Ma is a Principal with Century Urban, which provides real estate advisory and consulting services to clients including public agencies and institutions as well as private developers and landowners.
-Additionally, Century Urban evaluates and pursues select acquisition and/or development projects as potential principal investment opportunities.
+Leo Ma is a Principal with Century Urban, which provides real estate advisory and consulting services to clients including public agencies and institutions as well as private developers and property owners.
+Additionally, Century Urban provides asset and property management services and evaluates and pursues select acquisition and/or development projects as potential investment opportunities.

 Leo has an extensive background in real estate development and investment.
-He has served as Chief Financial Officer for Waypoint Homes, a leader in the emerging industry of single family rental, and Executive Vice President, Investments for Kenwood Investments where he was involved with the redevelopment of Treasure Island in San Francisco, California.
-He has also held roles at several other real estate companies including the urban real estate group of MacFarlane Partners where he led investments in urban infill development projects and Catellus Development Corporation where he worked on the development of the Mission Bay project in San Francisco, California.
+He has served as Chief Financial Officer for Waypoint Homes, a leader in the emerging industry of single family rental, and Executive Vice President, Investments for Kenwood Investments where he was involved with the redevelopment of Treasure Island in San Francisco.
+He has also held roles at several other real estate companies including the urban real estate group of MacFarlane Partners where he led investments in urban infill development projects and Catellus Development Corporation where he worked on the development of the Mission Bay project in San Francisco.

 In addition, Leo is a licensed architect in California, and his experience includes work as an architect with several architecture and planning firms.
 He holds an MBA from the Yale School of Management, and both a Master of Architecture and a BA in Architecture from UC Berkeley.
-Leo, his wife, Ming Ming, and their daughter, Alexandra, are thrilled to be a part of the PKS community.
+Leo, his wife Ming Ming, and their daughter are thrilled to be a part of the PKS community.